Cheerful Feast Reveals the Way of Wisdom

 The condition of the heart determines whether life is experienced as constant hardship or continual joy.

-15 All the days of the afflicted are wretched, but one who has a cheerful heart enjoys a continual feast.
+15 All the days of the oppressed are bad, but a cheerful heart has a continual feast.

 The condition of the heart determines whether life is experienced as constant hardship or continual joy.